HarryHenryGebel/code-challenge/CodeSignal/README.md

-This is pretty opaque with the inscrutable variable names, difficult-to-read formatting, and strange decision to import a module inside of a function, but that is not it's problem.
+This is pretty opaque with the inscrutable variable names, difficult-to-read formatting, and strange decision to import a module inside of a function, but that is not its problem.
 Line three is the problem; it takes the iterator and makes a list with every permutation!
 With a full 10 word array using the maximum 15 character long words provide by the problem constraints this list will take